 When added together, these costs can equate to large amounts, ultimately resulting in a smaller sum reaching the beneficiary.
 As miniscule as some percentages may appear, they can make a big financial difference in the long run, especially for anyone repeatedly sending money abroad.

 Excessive bank charges can be avoided by researching the exact exchange rate beforehand, and if your bank charges a lot more than the mid-market rate, it is worth exploring alternative money transfer options.

 We highly recommend international money transfer providers such as XE mid-market rate and OFX, offering competitive exchange rates and transparent fee structures.
 Please find out more about our top 10 money transfer companies.

 Banks offer a diverse scope of features and services ranging beyond international transfers, from loans to credit cards to overdrafts.
 Conversely, money transfer providers make international remittances their entire focus, which means they can guarantee the most competitive rates, easy-to-use platforms and instant delivery.

-Your bank will always try to entice you by promoting their international money transfer services, but we encourage our users to explore their options outside of traditional banking fully.
+Your bank will always try to entice you by promoting their international money transfer services, but we encourage our users to fully explore their options outside of traditional banking.
 More often than not, exploring beyond your usual banking remit will pay off and can result in big savings.
 Check out our reviews of the biggest international money transfer companies in the industry and find out how you can avoid excessive fees.

 April is a trained journalist and the Content Editor for MoneyTransfers.com.
 She has 10 years experience writing about a diverse range of subjects, from financial services to arts and entertainment.
 When she’s not writing about global remittances she can be found daydreaming about her next holiday abroad.